CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 We can see the variable that contains the population for 2019 is the one with the slug `POPCY_f5800f44`.
-Finally, we are ready to enrich our areas of influence with that variable.
+Now we are ready to enrich our areas of influence with that variable.

 ```python